The following is a list of everything you need to know about being a student at IUP.

 This is an overview only.
 IUP requires documentation from new freshmen and transfer students of their immunization dates for the following vaccines: measles, mumps, rubella, tetanus-toxoid, diphtheria, and polio.
 Students living in university-owned residences must also have the vaccination for meningococcal meningitis or sign a waiver stating that they do not wish to have the vaccination.
 The Health Service will provide new students with a Student Health Form on which to document immunization status.
 For more information, contact the Health Service at 724-357-2550.

-Programs related to rape, drugs, alcohol, personal safety, prevention of vandalism, theft, and related issues are presented throughout the semester by various university offices, including University Police, University Towers at 724-357-2141; the Office of Housing, Residential Living, and Dining, Ruddock Hall, Suite G-37, at 724-357-2696; the Center for Student Life - Office of Health Awareness, at 724-357-4799; and the Office of Human Resources, G-8 Sutton Hall, at 724-357-2431; the Office of Student Conduct, at 724-357-1264; as well as student organizations and local community agencies.
+Programs related to rape, drugs, alcohol, personal safety, prevention of vandalism, theft, and related issues are presented throughout the semester by various university offices, including University Police, University Towers at 724-357-2141; the Office of Housing, Residential Living, and Dining, Ruddock Hall, Suite G-37, at 724-357-2696; the Center for Student Life - Office of Health and Wellness Promotion, at 724-357-4799; and the Office of Human Resources, G-8 Sutton Hall, at 724-357-2431; the Office of Student Conduct, at 724-357-1264; as well as student organizations and local community agencies.

 This is an overview only.
 It is your responsibility to become familiar with the entire policy found in the IUP Undergraduate Catalog before taking action.
 You may earn university credit for college-level learning gained through work and life experiences.
 For more information, contact the Office of Adult and Continuing Education, Keith Hall, at 724-357-2292.